hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/106__shrImallalitAlAlitaH.md

 The best answer is, it can't be expressed.
 But, if you need to understand anyhow then consider it as GYAna of ghaTa without mentioning ghaTatvam as it's dharma.
-​

 > Will it be the same knowledge, or different?
 >

-​akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or sakhaNDa one, otherwise why should we use different words for them.
+akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or sakhaNDa one, otherwise why should we use different words for them.
-​

 > I guess that it will be different because of the fact that the